yjyao/practical-python/Notes/02_Working_with_data/02_Containers.md

 have some blank lines in it.
 Notice how the last row of data above is an empty list—meaning no data was present on that line.

-There’s a possibility that this could cause your program to die with an exception.
+There's a possibility that this could cause your program to die with an exception.
 Use the `try` and `except` statements to catch this as appropriate.
 Thought: would it be better to guard against bad data with an `if`-statement instead?